warren-bank/Android-SMS-Automatic-Reply-GPS/README.md

   * used to enable/disable this service
 * `ADD` ActionBar menu item:
   * adds new rule to whitelist
-* whitelist rules are compared to all incoming SMS text messages:
+* whitelist rules contain fields that are compared to all incoming SMS text messages:
   * `Sender must end with`:
     * this value specifies a phone number (without any punctuation)
       * a match occurs when the _sender_ of the SMS message ends with this exact value